joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 Using a security model based on trust can allow an organization to use the cloud with all the benefits, without sacrificing control.

-## The actors (who is really part of the system)
+### The actors (who is really part of the system)

-we have stacking layers of trust. in an optimal secure system, only users are trusted. the next level of trust is the organizations itself, e.g. a company where the user works. the next level is the service provider, e.g. an online email service. after that, we get the email providers storage cloud. then the operating system used for storage
+A system always has many different views of trust.
+The users have their view of what they trust, the system amintainers their, and so on.
+This means stat we have stacking layers of trust.
+In an optimally secure system, end users are the only trusted entities.
+The next level of trust can be the organizations itself, e.g. a company where the user works.
+After that it can be the the service provider, e.g. an online email service.
+After that, we get the email providers storage cloud, then the operating system used for storage and so on.

-we are not saying: dont trust your employer, dont trust anyone.
-What we are saying is "dont make the entire internet a trusted part of your system.
-Use all the services you want, but dont treat them like inner circle members."

-## The data (what do you want/need to protect)

-an important

-## The enemy (who are you protecting against)

-The reason for implementing any kind of computer security is a percieved threat of data leakage, system downtime, data corruption, and other similat scenarios.
-People often see the "Hacker" as the embodiment of this threat.
-This is a narrow scope.

-Threats are not neccecarily malicious.
-They can also be be errors in handling and similar situations.
-Threats are also not only external.
-Insiders are also potential threats.
-With the expansion of the enterprise into the cloud, this becomes an imortant aspect, since you are essentially making the cloud provider an insider if you dont use a proper security model.
+To be able to differentiate between the different layers of trust, a trust based model is needed.

 ### A parable